 The ATK Kids team adapted Andrea’s recipe for kids in The Complete Baking Book for Young Chefs, which is chock-full of kid-tested and kid-approved recipes just like this one.
 Try it out, and homemade brownies with store-bought-style chewiness will never evade you again.

-Click on the free recipe link below for complete step-by-step instructions.
+Click on the recipe link below for complete step-by-step instructions.

 The Complete Baking Book for Young ChefsAmerica's Test Kitchen once again brings their scientific know-how, rigorous testing, and hands-on learning to KIDS!
 From breakfast to breads and cookies to cakes (yes, even cupcakes!), learn to bake it all here.